 a.
 The athletic fields are to be used primarily by Maret to support its athletic programs, and any leased use of the fields to youth sports groups or for non-Maret summer camps shall not exceed the time of Maret’s use in any calendar year.
 Maret shall only be permitted to lease the fields to youth sports organizations based in the District of Columbia and may charge a reasonable fee for use of the fields (reasonableness to be determined by reference to fees charged for field use by DPR and other public (e.g., Coolidge and Wilson High Schools) and private schools (e.g., Sidwell Friends and Georgetown Day School) in the District).
 For any leased use of the fields, the total number of players and coaches shall not exceed 60 at any time, with the exception of summer camps during which the total number of participants and staff shall not exceed 75 in any session, with at least 30 minutes between sessions.

 b.
-Use of the Athletic Facilities Project by Maret and its lessees shall not exceed the hours as set forth below: i.
+Use of the Athletic Facilities Project by Maret and its lessees shall not exceed the hours as set forth below except as recommended by ANC 3/4G and Maret and modified by the BZA: i.
 Pre-Season (mid to late August):

 Monday: 8:00 a.m. to 6:00 p.m.